 The groupings of needs that have been worked out by factor analysis are now run through further computations using a technique known as cluster analysis.
 These factors are presented to the cluster analysis whose algorithms rearrange the data into the partitions that have been specified and so determine how neatly the population fits into the different groupings.

 The statistical approach to a needs-based segmentation has become extremely popular and it is certainly an important objective means of finding more interesting and possibly more relevant ways of addressing the customer base.
 However, the tastes and needs of populations are constantly changing and we should always be mindful of new segments that may not show up as more than a dot on the current radar screen.
-For example, if Guinness had carried out a needs-based segmentation amongst its customers in the 1960s, it may not have recognized the opportunity to re-position the drink as young and trendy.
+For example, if Guinness had carried out a needs-based segmentation among its customers in the 1960s, it may not have recognized the opportunity to re-position the drink as young and trendy.
 This segment was developed by a series of astute marketing campaigns.

 By whatever means the segmentation is arrived at, be it by judgement, by classifying the database or by statistical techniques, the segments must pass a four-question test: